protomaps/PMTiles/spec/v3/spec.md

 #### Lengths

 The lengths are simply encoded as is, each as a little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).
+Each length must be greater than 0.

 #### Offsets
 Offsets are encoded either as `Offset + 1` or `0`, if they are equal to the sum of offset and length of the previous entry (tile blobs are contiguous).